 The Application Process

 Review the information available on this website to determine your interest in the program and whether you meet the program requirements.
 Contact GWC2 Faculty members in the research areas you are interested.
 Any questions related to the application process should be directed to the GWC2 Administrative Assistant ([email protected] or [email protected]).

 Admission intake occurs for each of the terms: Fall (September start date), Winter (January start date) and Spring (May start date).
-It is always advisable to apply early as faculty members may have already completed their compliment of graduate students for the term you are applying for.
+It is always advisable to apply early as faculty members may have already completed their complement of graduate students for the term you are applying for.

 Deadline for Applications